 Acknowledge your feelings

 Whatever you are feeling right now, know that it’s okay to feel that way.
 Allow yourself time to notice and express what you’re feeling.
-This could be through journaling, talking with others, or channeling your emotions into something creative (e.g., drawing, painting, poetry, music).
+This could be through journaling, talking with others, or channeling your emotions into something creative (for example, drawing, painting, poetry, music).

 Maintain your day-to-day activities and a routine as much as possible.